 SeaWorld’s lobbyist has insisted that the Florida effort is “offensive” to SeaWorld and might jeopardize the recovery of their stock value, exhibiting a misplaced and illogical concern that codifying corporate policy in another state’s law will harm the company when hypocrisy is the far greater risk.

-The California bill enjoyed broad support, as has the proposed Florida bill:
+The California bill enjoyed broad support, as has the proposed Florida legislation:

 - Assemblymember Richard Bloom spearheaded the California effort and the bill passed with bipartisan support in both chambers of the California legislature (as part of an omnibus Public Resources bill).

-- A broad coalition supports the Florida Orca Protection Act, including numerous local and national environmental, marine conservation, and animal protection groups, many of which helped pass the California Orca Protection Act.
+- A broad coalition supports the the legislation, including numerous local and national environmental, marine conservation, and animal protection groups, many of which helped pass the California Orca Protection Act.

 - The coalition also includes orca researchers and former orca trainers, many of whom are eager and willing to testify in support of the bill.

-- The Florida Fish and Wildlife Conservation Commission supports a bill, and Florida lawmakers on both sides of the aisle have expressed commitment to sponsoring, co-sponsoring, or supporting it.
+- The Florida Fish and Wildlife Conservation Commission supports legislation, and Florida lawmakers on both sides of the aisle have expressed commitment to sponsoring, co-sponsoring, or supporting it.